 - lead diversity training in your workplace

-- help organizations adopt inclusive workplace practices
+- help organizations adopt equitable and inclusive workplace practices

 - support the transition of immigrants